 (If you don’t like the term “theme”, think of them as writing prompts.)

 How often can I submit to Havok?

 Submit early and often, we always say!
 If you have five wildly different ideas for the same month’s subtheme, write and submit them all.
 If you decide you want to write something for each Havok daily genre (Mystery Monday, Techno Tuesday, Wacky Wednesday, Thriller Thursday, Fantasy Friday), go for it!
 All we ask is that you submit your best work and meet our Submission Guidelines.

 P.S.
 Submit as many different stories as you like–but only submit the same story once during a submission period, unless specifically instructed to re-submit by one of our staff.
 If you think your story might fit several of our genres and aren’t sure which one to specify, don’t worry!
 Once we receive a story submission, it goes first to the editorial genre team you specify but then also may be considered by other teams if it’s a better fit elsewhere within Havok’s genres.

 How can I tell when submissions are open and closed?

-Submissions generally open 2-3 months before each theme starts and close one month before publication date unless we still have days open for that month.
+Submissions generally open 2-3 months before each theme starts and close one month before publication date–unless we still have publication slots open for that month.
 In that case, submissions will stay open as long as needed to fill the days with quality stories.
 So stories will always have the highest chance of acquisition if they’re submitted earlier rather than later.
 We will update our themes page with openings/closings, and keep our followers updated on Twitter, Instagram, and Facebook with current needs and story prompts.
 We post all six themes at the start of each season, so you have plenty of time to plan ahead if you’re a writer who need several months to work on a story.